 In Slovenia, the weather data is integrated as a combination of weather data ingestion service, feeding the Prosumer Cloud Service, and the REST API providing access to forecasted and realized weather data.
-The ingestion service is implemented in Python, current implementation is further described in deliverable D4.2 Revised Resource abstraction interface module.
+The ingestion service is implemented in Python, current implementation is further described in deliverable D4.3 Final Resource abstraction interface module.
 The weather data provides information on temperature, radiation and precipitation on 1 h basis.
-The forecast is available for 7 days in advance for 1 h granularity.
-The weather data originates from the Slovenian Environment Agency (ARSO)10 and is provided by ELE.
+The forecast is available for 3 days in advance for 1 h granularity.
+The weather data originates from the free OpenWeatherMap service.